A Post-Election Message to the Body of Christ: Re-electing God to Heal a Nation

 "Does God govern your life or politics?"

-If church leader re-focus their attention on the heart of ministry -- the draw people unto salvation while serving the needy -- perhaps the transformation will occur in American society by the example as it did during the Great Awakening when Christians became more internally focused.
+If church leaders re-focus their attention on the heart of ministry -- to draw people unto salvation while serving the needy -- perhaps the transformation will occur in American society by the Christian example as it did during the Great Awakening when Christians became more internally focused.

-We hope that in adjusting this the changes in this leadership transition that all believers continue to hold on to their faith and remember that God remains the constant.
-God is an ever present helper in the rime of trouble.
-The Body of Christ must re-center its thinking on this truth and elect to trust God above and beyond any man-made system.
+We hope that in adjusting to changes in this leadership transition that all believers continue to hold on to their faith and remember that God remains the constant.
+God is an ever present helper in the time of trouble.
+The Body of Christ must re-center its thinking on this truth and elect to trust God's sovereignty above and beyond any potentially fallible man-made system.